bcmi/Object-Shadow-Generation-Dataset-DESOBA/README.md

 - Image to image translation method.
 Implementation of paper "*ARShadowGAN: Shadow Generative Adversarial Network for Augmented Reality in Single Light Scenes*" [[pdf]](https://openaccess.thecvf.com/content_CVPR_2020/papers/Liu_ARShadowGAN_Shadow_Generative_Adversarial_Network_for_Augmented_Reality_in_Single_CVPR_2020_paper.pdf).

+# Visualization of DESOBA dataset and producing real composite images based on DESOBA dataset

+## Visualizing training/testing pairs of DESOBA

+cd ./DESOBA_DATASET_util

+- visulizing train pairs (839 train images with 11509 pairs) `python Vis_Desoba_Dataset --serial_batches --isTrain 1`
+train pairs are store in /DESOBA_DATASET/TrainTestVisualization/train/

+- visulizing test bosfree pairs (34 test bosfree images with 34 pairs) `python Vis_Desoba_Dataset --serial_batches --isTrain 0 --bosfree`
+test bosfree pairs are store in /DESOBA_DATASET/TrainTestVisualization/train/test_bosfree

+- visulizing test bos pairs (126 test bos images with 581 pairs) `python Vis_Desoba_Dataset --serial_batches --isTrain 0 --bos`
+test bos pairs are store in /DESOBA_DATASET/TrainTestVisualization/train/test_bos

+you can use /DESOBA_DATASET_util/data/DesobaSyntheticImageGeneration_dataset.py as dataloader for your own project.

+## Producing real composite images from test images of DESOBA

+cd ./DESOBA_DATASET_util

+- producing real composite images with one foreground object `python Vis_RealCompositionImages_fromDesoba_Dataset.py --foreground_object_num 1`
+real composite images with one foreground object are store in /DESOBA_DATASET/CompositeImages/1_ForegroundObject/

+- producing real composite images with two foreground objects `python Vis_RealCompositionImages_fromDesoba_Dataset.py --foreground_object_num 2`
+real composite images with one foreground object are store in /DESOBA_DATASET/CompositeImages/2_ForegroundObject

+# quick start

+## Test on your own data

+you should provide foreground object mask and background image without foreground shadow.

+- For our SGRNet method:
+-- with background object mask and background shadow mask, you can modify (reseting the paths of your data) and run, `/src/script/SGRNet_RealComposite.sh`

+-- without background object mask and background shadow mask, you can modify (reseting the paths of your data) and run, `/script/SGRNet_RealComposite_2.sh`

+- For baselines methods:
+you can run,
+`Pix2pix_RealComposite.sh`, `Pix2pixRes_RealComposite.sh`,`ARShadowGAN_RealComposite.sh`,`MaskshadowGAN_RealComposite.sh`,`ShadowGAN_RealComposite.sh` to produce shadow for real composite images using pretrained baseline models.

+## Test on real composite images
+we provide 100 real composite images without foreground mask, you can download from [] to /DESOBA_DATASET/, and run

+`/src/script/SGRNet_RealComposite.sh`

+Similarlly, you can run `Pix2pix_RealComposite.sh`, `Pix2pixRes_RealComposite.sh`,`ARShadowGAN_RealComposite.sh`,`MaskshadowGAN_RealComposite.sh`,`ShadowGAN_RealComposite.sh` to produce shadow for real composite images using pretrained baseline models.

+## Test on DESOBA dataset:
+- test on bos test images, setting TESTDATA='--bos' in /script/SGRNet_test.sh and run

+`/script/SGRNet_test.sh` by

+- test on bosfree test images, setting TESTDATA='--bosfree' in /script/SGRNet_test.sh and run

+`/script/SGRNet_test.sh`

+Similarlly, you can run `Pix2pix_test.sh`, `Pix2pixRes_test.sh`,`ARShadowGAN_test.sh`,`MaskshadowGAN_test.sh`,`ShadowGAN_test.sh` to conduct evaluation on desoba dataset for different baselines

+## Train on DESOBA dataset:
+Considering that our SGRNet relied on shadow parameters during training phase, we need to calculate shadow parameters from paired shadow-deshadow images and we provide calculated shadow parameters in, you can also calculate shadow parameters based on tuple {shadowimage, deshadowed image, shadow mask} by refer

+you can run,

+`/script/SGRNet_train.sh`

+Similarlly, you can run `Pix2pix_train.sh`, `Pix2pixRes_train.sh`,`ARShadowGAN_train.sh`,`MaskshadowGAN_train.sh`,`ShadowGAN_train.sh` to conduct experiment on desoabe dataset for different baselines

 ## Bibtex
 If you find this work is useful for your research, please cite our paper using the following **BibTeX  [[arxiv](https://arxiv.org/pdf/2104.10338v1.pdf)]:**